mustafamerttunali/deep-learning-training-gui/README.md

 * It doesn't exist for 1.0 but,  it will be much easier to train  and use object detection algortihms.
 * You can train your model on GPU or CPU.
 * Parallel operation is possible.
-* You won't need a second terminal and a script code to run TensorBoard.
+* You won't be needing a second terminal and a script code to run TensorBoard.

 In the words of Stephen Hawking:
 > Science is beautiful when it makes simple explanations of phenomena or connections between different observations.
 Examples include the double helix in biology and the fundamental equations of physics.